 A1.
-Requisitioning and payment of invoices within delegated budget in conjunction with Unit 4 Business World e-requisitioning and workflow structures:
+Requisitioning and payment of invoices within delegated budget in conjunction with Agresso e-requisitioning and workflow structures:

-Delegated Matter Authority Delegated to Reference

-(contract value including non- Grade/Post SFI13 and 24 (to comply with any specific

-reclaimable VAT) (Budget Holder) requirements laid down under NHSi's financial
+Delegated Matter (contract value including non- reclaimable VAT) Authority Delegated to Grade/Post (Budget Holder) Reference SFI13 and 24 (to comply with any specific requirements laid down under NHSi's financial

-special measures)
+reciamable titt) (Baagot Holaol) special measures)

 Up to £500 AfC 4

 Up to £1k AfC 5

 Up to £5k (1) AfC 6/7

 Up to £25k AfC 8a/8b

 Up to £50k AfC 8c/8d

 Up to £250k (2)(3) AfC 9/VSM

 Up to £500k AfC 9/VSM and

 Executive Director

 Up to £1.0m AfC 9/VSM and Chief

-Exec and Chief
+Exec and Finance

-Finance Officer
+Director

 Over £1.0m Trust Board

 Budget virement As above (4) See Budget Virement Policy

 Items below £5k not funded Care Group Director or

-within Care Group budgets Assistant Finance
+within Care Group budgets Assistant Finance Director

-Director

-Non pay expenditure over £5k Deputy Chief Finance
+Non pay expenditure over £5k Deputy Finance Director

-for which no specific budget Officer
+for which no specific budget

 has been set up and which is

 not subject to funding under

 delegated powers of virement.

 Approving payment of invoices Above this limit is referred to the Procurement

 in excess of tender/order price: Services Department to investigate to request a

 5% of order value(up to Payments Manager credit note if appropriate or, if the higher price is

-maximum £50 per order) correct, to obtain budget holder approval at the

-correct authorisation level and amend the purchase
+maximum £50 per order) correct, to obtain budget holder approval at the correct authorisation level and amend the purchase order accordingly.

-order accordingly.